-FRM is one of the most productive economies in Europe and Germany’s second strongest economic area.
-It spans three federal states.
-Most of it is in Hessen with smaller sections in Rheinland-Pfalz and Bayern.
+FRM is one of the most powerful regions in Europe and Germany’s second largest economic area.
+It spans three federal states, the largest part being in Hessen with smaller parts in Rheinland-Pfalz and Bayern.

-Overall, the metropolitan region contains seven independent urban districts and 18 rural districts (“Landkreise”).
-With a population of 730,000 people, Frankfurt am Main is the largest city in FRM.
+In all, the Metropolitan Region is comprised of seven cities and 18 districts (Landkreise).
+Frankfurt am Main is the largest city with a population of 730,000.
 There are also the two state capitals of Mainz (Rheinland-Pfalz) and Wiesbaden (Hessen).
-Other important cities include Darmstadt, Offenbach, Worms and Aschaffenburg.
+Other important cities include Darmstadt, Offenbach am Main, Worms and Aschaffenburg.

-Rural districts comprise multiple municipalities and smaller towns.
-The rural district administration takes care of certain responsibilities on behalf of its component municipalities.
-This includes the immigration authorities, cultural institutions, hospitals and waste management services.
+Municipal districts include many municipalities and smaller towns.
+The municipal district administration takes responsibility for certain areas on behalf of the municipalities.
+This includes immigration authorities, cultural institutions, hospitals or waste management services.

-The metropolitan region of FrankfurtRheinMain is as diverse as the towns and cities that it is comprised of.
-Within minutes, you can travel from big cities to green fields, from forests to rivers, from museums to street festivals.
+The Metropolitan Region of FrankfurtRheinMain is as diverse as the towns and cities that it covers.
+You can quickly go from the flair of the big city to the greenery in the country, from forests to rivers, and from museums to street festivals.

-Our region is international.
+The region is international.
 In FRM, people from 180 countries live together in harmony.
 No other region in Germany has more residents with a foreign passport.
-This is especially due to the large number of foreign companies in FRM.
+This is particularly down to the presence of a large number of international companies in FRM.

-The metropolitan region of FrankfurtRheinMain is the main transport hub of Europe: on the roads, in the air, on water and on rails.
-Frankfurt Airport is Germany’s largest international airport and one of the largest in Europe.
-It handles more than 60 million passengers every year.
+The Metropolitan Region of FrankfurtRheinMain is the main transport hub of Europe: on the road, in the air, on water and on rail.
+With over 60 million passengers, Frankfurt Airport is Germany’s largest international airport and one of the largest in Europe.

-Frankfurt Hauptbahnhof, the main railway station, is the most important railway hub of Germany.
-The two rivers after which the region is named, Rhein and Main, are Europe’s main inland waterways.
-Germany’s most heavily used motorways meet in FRM.
+Frankfurt Hauptbahnhof, the main railway station, is the most important railway hub in Germany.
+Both the River Rhein and River Main are the most important inland waterways in Europe, and Germany’s most frequented motorways converge in FRM.

-FrankfurtRheinMain is a region of research and business.
-And above all, FRM offers a very high quality of life.
-It is a fantastic place to live!
+FrankfurtRheinMain is a region of research and also a business location.
+Above all, with its very high quality of life, it is a great place to live!